Funding for Facility Projects

 CHS power line replacement

 Upgrades are being made to each PreK-5 playground as funding allows.
 School PTOs have also contributed to these projects.
-Normandy's new playground equipment was installed prior to the 2022-23 school year.
+Driscoll's new playground equipment is being installed in the fall of 2024 and includes a wheelchair-accessible path with musical instruments.

 Grant Funding

-Over the last three years, the district has utilized COVID relief grants to cover operational expenses such as technology purchases, cleaning supplies and equipment, and personal protective gear.
+Through the summer of 2024, the district utilized COVID relief grants to cover operational expenses such as technology purchases, cleaning supplies and equipment, and personal protective gear.
 Other grant funding is sought by the district as frequently as possible to supplement its financial resources.

 Here are some recent projects that were paid for primarily with grant funding: